OVERVIEW

 Walk to Rua

 The penultimate day of walking weaves its way towards Santiago across farmland and woodland.
-The trail heads through several villages including Cortobe and Fondevila which have seemingly stood still in the time since the middle ages.
+The trail heads through several villages, including Cortobe and Fondevila which have seemingly stood still in time since the middle ages.
 A gentle ascent leads up to the 18th-century hilltop chapel of Santa Irene (named after a Christian martyr).
-The last few km’s of today’s route follow a shaded trail through eucalyptus woods before arriving in the lively town of Rua.
+The last few km of today’s route follow a shaded trail through eucalyptus woods before arriving in the lively town of Rua your destination for today.

 Walk: 17km